Skip to content

 What is a pension annuity and pension drawdown and how do they work?

-An annuity is a way of converting the pension pot you have built up through your career into an income for the rest of your life.
+• A pension annuity is a way of converting your pension pot into an income for your retirement

 How do pension annuities work?